Your business name

 - Been unable to travel without extreme discomfort due small size of seats, seat belts, etc. on transportation?

 - Dealt with remarks, looks, etc. from passengers on public transit in regards to your heavier weight or larger size?

 - Retreated from social situations or communities due to fear of fatphobia within that situation or community?

 If the following bullet points describe your experience, then Fluffy Kitty classes are for you.

 I am struggling in class.
 What should I do?

-Been unable to mount an aerial apparatus because of body size or shape
+Unable to mount an aerial apparatus because of body size or shape

-Been unable to access smaller aerial equipment due to weight or size
+Unable to access smaller aerial equipment due to weight or size

 Please see or email the studio manager at [email protected] so we can ensure our classes are meeting the needs of all of our students.
 We appreciate your understanding in this matter.
 This allows us to keep our studio inclusive of bodies of all sizes.